 A Guidebook Web page will be generated automatically for every guide.
 Beginning on December 1, 2020, new metered guides will no longer have access to a Guidebook Web page.
-Contact email@example.com to upgrade.
-Prior to that date, if you are planning to use a metered guide, be sure to activate your guide.
+Contact firstname.lastname@example.org to upgrade.

 If your guide is published, you can access the Guidebook Web configuration page by clicking the Guidebook Web Page tile in your Guide dashboard.